 Ms. Gambhir is a graduate of ISW’s Hertog War Studies Program and has written for The Wall Street Journal (“Islamic State’s Global Ambitions"), The Washington Post ("The Islamic State's Trap for Europe") and Politico ("Meet ISIL's Most Dangerous Affiliates").
 She has briefed members of Congress and their staff, and members of the defense and intelligence communities on the threat of ISIS's global expansion.
 She has also been quoted by The New York Times, Reuters, and Foreign Policy, and has appeared on CNN, MSNBC, and BBC, among others.
 Ms. Gambhir received her B.A. with honors from Harvard University in Social Studies, with a focus on Democracy and Technology in the 21st Century.

-The Latest from Harleen Gambhir
+Recently from Harleen Gambhir